Numerical Continuation of Invariant Solutions of the Complex Ginzburg-Landau Equation: Invariant Solutions of the CGLE and their Properties

 As is clear from \refEqn{eqn:cgle_invariant_solution}, the case $\varphi = S = 0$, $T > 0$, would result in a time-periodic solution.
-Within the more general context of the problem of seeking solutions of a dynamical system fixed by an action of its symmetry group which also contains time translation, as is the case resulting from $T > 0$ and nonzero $\varphi$ or $S$ in \refEqn{eqn:cgle_invariant_solution}, such invariant solutions are also referred to as \textit{relative} time-periodic solutions.
+Within the more general context of the problem of seeking solutions of a dynamical system fixed by the action of a subgroup of the system's symmetry group (which also contains time translation), as is the case resulting from $T > 0$ and nonzero $\varphi$ or $S$ in \refEqn{eqn:cgle_invariant_solution}, such invariant solutions are also referred to as \textit{relative} time-periodic solutions.
 Since the solutions sought must satisfy the boundary (space-periodicity) condition \refEqn{eqn:cgle_bcs}, it is easy to see that if $S = \Lx / q$ for some integer $q > 1$, then $|A(x,t)| = |A(x,t+qT)|$, whereas if both $S = \Lx / q$ and $\varphi = 2\pi / q$ for some integer $q > 1$, then $A(x,t) = A(x,t+qT)$ and, therefore, $(0,0,qT) \in \cgleisotropy{A}$ (i.e., $A$ is time-periodic, with time period $qT$).